rxavier/poniard/README.md

 > A poniard /ˈpɒnjərd/ or poignard (Fr.) is a long, lightweight
 > thrusting knife ([Wikipedia](https://en.wikipedia.org/wiki/Poignard)).

 Poniard is a scikit-learn companion for **multi-model diagnostics**.
-Compare models to get oriented, then answer *where they fail, whether differences are real, and what to try next* — then export a plain sklearn object and leave.
+Fit a handful of models, cross-validate them side by side, then answer the questions that actually matter:

+- *Where do the models fail, and why?*
+- *Is model A really better than B, or is that fold noise?*
+- *Which model is good enough and cheap enough?*

+Then export a plain `sklearn` pipeline you own and leave.
 Not AutoML.
 Not end-to-end.
 Every feature earns its place.

 ## Installation